SimZhou/Master-fyp/README.md

 >~~cons: Need to label a lot of articles mannually, takes lots of time~~</br>
 #### b. label the data by market reaction (e.g. 1 for intra-day raise, 0 for intra-day fall) </br>
 Need to train the model on all intra-day articles, this might be a problem, on math, try to figure out. </br>
->pros: Do not need to do labeling (since the label already exists), so we have huge training data to use (fantastic!) </br>
-       And the neural network actually learns itself which kind of news is more relevant to stock market change
+>pros: Do not need to do labeling (since the label already exists), so we have huge training data to use (fantastic!).
+And the neural network actually learns itself which kind of news is more relevant to stock market change. </br>
 >cons: Not really knowing what is the neural network is doing on the logic of the model </br>